IsItEditingTime/documentation/content/creator/3d-modeling/textures.md

 # **Normal Maps**

 A normal map is a type of texture used in 3D graphics to simulate fine surface details and create the illusion of complex geometry without actually altering the underlying geometry of a model.
 It's commonly used to enhance the realism of low-poly models by adding the appearance of bumps, crevices, and other surface irregularities.
-It also allows you to keep the object themselves lighter, as lots of details can be provided on the normal map layer instead of complex geometry.
+It also allows you to keep the objects themselves lighter, as lots of details can be provided on the normal map layer instead of complex geometry.

 <img src="/images/3d-models-and-animations/3d-essentials/51-normal-map.png" width="300" />
 <img src="/images/3d-models-and-animations/3d-essentials/50-normal.gif" width="600" />